skylarjhdownes/Akagi-Bot/README.md

 ~abort game - Currently does nothing, but claims the game is over

+~pon - Allows one to Pon players discards.
+Untested.

 !tiles - Displays a picture of each tile.

 ~dora - Displays all current dora indicators.